Gitechnolo/biotechproject/README.md

 ## 🌐 Accessibility

-The site is **partially conformant** with **WCAG 2.1 Level AA**, in accordance with Legislative Decree 10 August 2018, n.
-106 (implementing EU Directive 2016/2102).
+The site is **conformant with WCAG 2.1 Level AA** for all main pages.

-Conformance was verified on **8 September 2025** through:
+Conformance has been verified through:

-- Automated audits (axe, WAVE, Lighthouse)
+- Automated audits (Lighthouse, axe, WAVE)
 - Manual testing with screen readers (NVDA, VoiceOver)
+- Full keyboard navigation (tab, shift+tab, enter, space, arrows)
-- Keyboard navigation and W3C validation
+- W3C code validation
+- Direct code inspection for semantic structure and correct ARIA usage

+The project is **partially conformant with Level AAA**, particularly in:
+- Color contrast (most text exceeds 7:1 ratio)
+- Hierarchical heading structure
+- Use of descriptive alternative text

+However, some AAA criteria are not applicable or required in the current context (e.g. video captions, extended plain language).

 📄 **Full accessibility statement:**
 👉 [Read Accessibility Statement (EN)](accessibility-en.html)